 So making sure to introduce everyone to this way of interacting with one another, through the Essentials live sessions and homework assignments seemed like the best way to build the right sort of culture in this community as well.

-All this to say, the Learning Lab community is open for enrollment only once every quarter – during registration week for that quarter’s Essentials cohort.
-This will make it possible for you to not only experience the Essentials class, but also jump right into the Learning Lab community when the class ends.
+All this to say, the Learning Lab community is open for enrollment only four times per year – during registration week for each quarter’s Psych Essentials cohort.
+This makes it easy to experience the Essentials class, and seamlessly jump into the Learning Lab community when the class ends.

 And, you’ll be able to keep this discounted rate forever, as long as you’d like to remain part of the program – even when the price goes up.

-If you have any questions about whether this is right for you or not, send me an email here.
+If you have any questions about whether Learning Lab is right for you, email me HERE.

 You’ll have access to the courses for as long as you are an actively subscribed member of the community.
-If you end your All-Access membership, you will no longer have access to the courses, replays, and other resources.
+If you end your Learning Lab membership, you will no longer have access to the courses, guest workshop and Office Hours recordings, private podcast feed, and other resources.

-It’s tricky to set a minimum age, as I’ve had students as young as 12 in my pre-college classes, and most have been super engaged, curious, enthusiastic, and independent learners.
+It’s tricky to set a minimum age, as I’ve had students as young as 12 in my pre-college classes, and many have been some of the most engaged, curious, enthusiastic, and independent learners I’ve encountered.

 So while I’m inclined to recommend that participants be age 18 or above, if you have a younger child or student that would like to join the community, just email me, and we can chat about whether this would be a good fit for them at this time.